realashleybailey/FileFlows/docs/_plugins/VideoNodes/nodes/FFMPEGBuilder/MetadataRemover.md

 ### Fields

 #### Video
-If video tracks should have this metadata removed",
+If video tracks should have this metadata removed

 #### Audio
-If audio tracks should have this metadata removed",
+If audio tracks should have this metadata removed

 #### Subtitle
 If subtitle tracks should have this metadata removed